 Vitamin C supplementation has also shown a synergistic effect with a hypomethylating agent (HMA) drug Decitabine, for acute myeloid leukemia.
 The response rate for HMA drugs is generally low, at only about 35-45% (Welch JS et al, New Engl.
 J Med., 2016).
-A recent study done in China tested the impact of combining Vitamin C with Decitabine on elderly AML patients.
-Their results showed that patients who took Decitabine in combination with Vitamin C had a higher complete remission rate of 79.92% versus the 44.11% in those who only took Decitabine (Zhao H et al, Leuk Res., 2018) The scientific rationale behind how Vitamin C improved the Decitabine response was determined and it was not just a random chance effect.
+A recent study done in China tested the impact of combining Vitamin C with Decitabine on elderly cancer patients with AML.
+Their results showed that cancer patients who took Decitabine in combination with Vitamin C had a higher complete remission rate of 79.92% versus the 44.11% in those who only took Decitabine (Zhao H et al, Leuk Res., 2018) The scientific rationale behind how Vitamin C improved the Decitabine response in cancer patients was determined and it was not just a random chance effect.

 Sources, Benefits and Risk of Vitamin D in Cancer